-The Governing body must ensure that they comply with their duties under legislation.
-They must also have regard to KCSiE to ensure that the policies, procedures and training in their schools are always effective and comply with the law.
+Governing bodies and proprietors (in Part two, unless otherwise stated, includes management committees) must ensure that they comply with their duties under legislation.
+They must also have regard to this guidance to ensure that the policies, procedures and training in their schools or colleges are always effective and comply with the law.